 Fertilize Roses Regularly

 Roses require regular feedings to do well.
-Feed the plants on a monthly basis from late winter through early fall.
-Use a fertilizer designed for roses.
+Feed the plants on a monthly basis from late winter through early fall using a fertilizer designed for roses.
 This product will have the right amount of nitrogen, phosphorus and potassium to facilitate healthy root and foliage growth and prolific flowering.
+Follow the package instructions exactly.
+Watering the rose bush when you fertilize helps activate the fertilizer and protect the plant's roots.

 Prune Roses Often

-Roses require regular pruning to continue to bloom.
+Regular rose pruning helps the bushes continue to bloom.
 When you prune off spent blossoms, this initiates more flowering.
-To prune, cut just above a leaf.
+To prune, cut just above a leaf using sharp, sanitized pruning shears.
 Prune to create a pleasing shape and to remove any branches that are in pathways.
 Also, cut any dead or dying stems.

 Protect Roses in Winter